 Heads Up: Suze Orman Warns: Married Couples Who Do This Are Putting Their Finances at Risk

-The national unemployment rate held at 4.3% in the May 2026 BLS report, but relying on a massive salary bump in a contracting technology sector is a high-risk variable.
-The “Information” sector, which houses data processing and computing infrastructure, lost another 13,000 jobs in April alone.
-With the rapid integration of AI tools into financial research and data modeling pipelines, securing those $160,000 to $200,000 mid-level private-sector roles is far more competitive than Ramsey implies.
-A move from a government salary of $107,000 would change this family’s trajectory, but it no longer carries the near-certainty it did a few years ago.
+The national unemployment rate held at 4.3% in the May 2026 BLS report, though the June 2026 jobs report released July 2 showed only 57,000 jobs added and unemployment edging down to 4.2%, signaling a softening labor market.
+Relying on a massive salary bump in a contracting technology sector remains a high-risk variable.
+The Information sector, which houses data processing and computing infrastructure, shed 13,000 jobs in April alone.
+With the rapid integration of AI tools into financial research and data modeling pipelines, securing $160,000 to $200,000 mid-level private-sector roles is far more competitive than Ramsey implies.
+A move from Darren’s current government salary of $107,000 would change this family’s trajectory, but that outcome carries considerably more uncertainty than it did a few years ago.

-The income difference, if achieved, is real and large.
+The income difference, if achieved, is real and substantial.
 A private-sector move for Darren could cut the payoff timeline nearly in half, meaning Ariel reaches her mid-40s debt-free rather than her early 50s.
-That is a decade of financial breathing room that no budget adjustment can replicate.
+That is a decade of financial breathing room that no budgeting trick can replicate.

 Ariel’s situation is more constrained.
 A seizure disorder prevents her from driving, limiting employment options in suburban New Jersey to roles within walking or transit distance.
-Remote work in social services, case management, or mental health consulting has expanded enough that these roles now routinely operate fully remote.
+Remote work in social services, case management, and mental health consulting has expanded enough that fully remote positions are now routine in those fields.
 Even $1,500 to $2,000 per month in additional income shifts the math enough to matter.

 Who This Situation Applies To, and Who It Doesn’t

-Ramsey’s seven-to-ten-year framing is honest, but it assumes the household has the capacity and stability to execute.
+Ramsey’s seven-to-ten-year framing is honest, but it assumes the household has both the capacity and the stability to execute.
 This advice applies directly to families where:

 - The debt load is two to four times gross household income, making standard repayment plans painful but achievable within a decade with income optimization.